 - The Pittsburgh Penguins have acquired defenseman Erik Karlsson from the San Jose Sharks in a three team deal.

 The Pittsburgh Penguins are going to try and win another Stanley Cup with Sidney Crosby and an aging roster.
-That was essentially the commitment they made to Crosby a couple of years ago–that they would remain competitive until he retires.
-They’ve added another offensive weapon in the form of defenseman Erik Karlsson from the San Jose Sharks in a complex three way deal that also involved the Montreal Canadiens.
+They made that abundantly clear by acquiring defenseman Erik Karlsson from the San Jose Sharks in a complex three way deal that also involved the Montreal Canadiens.
 San Jose picks up forward Mikael Granlund and Jan Rutta while Montreal acquires goaltender Casey DeSmith, defenseman Jeff Petry, prospect Nathan Legare and a 2025 second round draft pick.
 San Jose retains $1.5 million USD of Karlsson’s $11.5 million USD annual salary through 2027.
 Pittsburgh, meanwhile, picks up $1.56 million of Petry’s salary.

 San Jose general manager Mike Grier had these comments after the trade’s consummation:

 “It’s been kind of a long grind throughout not only the regular season but the summer to get this done.
 We’ve been going at it for a while trying to get this done with a few teams.
 Kyle’s (Pittsburgh GM/President of Hockey Operations Kyle Dubas) been pretty upfront and aggressive for the last couple months, but it’s been a little bit of a grind.”